NikolaKostadinov/termal/README.md

 ```

 > Note: The TPLS uses 1 mm as 1 unit length and 1 s for 1 unit time.
 For temperature the TPLS uses Kelvin.
 This means that the basis ``X`` starts from -1 mm and ends in 1 mm.
 The distance between the nodes is 0.1 mm.
+>
+> I will comment the units of a variable when it is initialized.

 Let's use $T \left(x\right) = 20 e^{-x^2} + 300$.
 To get the temperatures of the beam, we will use ``therm:beam/2`` function: